For Emma Basch and her family, a recent commuter flight from Washington to New York was a pure nightmare from start to finish.

 When we got off the flight, we spoke to the pilot, who said the attendant “will never be flying with us again.”

-After that, Basch and her husband wrote to American to complain.
+After that, Basch and her husband wrote to American Airlines to complain.
 It was one of those “concerned passenger” grievances, with no specific remedy suggested.
 They left it to the airline to do the right thing.

 American replied promptly, noting in an email that “our customers should always experience polite and diplomatic service from our employees, regardless of the circumstances.”